Keio University

 Faculty of Nursing and Medical Care Professor

 This year marks the 150th anniversary of the Meiji era, and interest in the first year of Meiji is growing.
-The year 1868, the first year of Meiji, was also the important Keio Year 4 in the history of Keio University, and two episodes from that year are sung in the first and second verses of the Juku-ka.
+The year 1868, which was the first year of Meiji, was also the critically important year of Keio 4 in the history of Keio University.
+Two episodes from that year, Keio 4, are sung in the first and second verses of the Juku-ka.

-In 1926 (Taisho 15), a proposal was made to create a new Juku-ka to replace the old one that began with "Ten ni afururu bunmei no." Since then, prize competitions for Keio students and requests to Hiroshi Yosano and Shinobu Orikuchi were made, but none resulted in satisfactory lyrics.
-Therefore, in 1936 (Showa 11), Masafumi Tomita was newly commissioned, partly due to the trust of Shinzo Koizumi, who had served as President since 1933 (Showa 8).
-Tomita had been engaged in the compilation of the four-volume "Biography of Yukichi Fukuzawa" (1932) and the seven-volume "Continued Collected Works of Fukuzawa" (1933–34) under Motoaki Ishikawa.
-Upon completion, he became a staff member of the Gijuku and served as the editor of the Mita-hyoron.
+In contrast to the former Juku-ka, which began with "Ten ni afururu bunmei no," discussions about creating a new Juku-ka arose in 1926 (Taisho 15).
+Since then, prize competitions for Keio students and requests to Hiroshi Yosano and Shinobu Orikuchi were made, but none resulted in satisfactory lyrics.
+Therefore, in 1936 (Showa 11), Masafumi Tomita was newly commissioned, partly due to the trust of Shinzo Koizumi, who had assumed the role of President in 1933 (Showa 8).
+Tomita had been engaged in the compilation of the four-volume "Biography of Yukichi Fukuzawa" (1932) and the seven-volume "Continued Collected Works of Fukuzawa" (1933–1934) under Motoaki Ishikawa.
+Upon completing that work, he became a staff member of the Gijuku and served as the editor for the Mita-hyoron.

-The lyrics of the Juku-ka were completed in the autumn of 1940 (Showa 15) and were performed by the Wagner Society at the Yukichi Fukuzawa Birthday Commemoration on January 10 of the following year.
+The lyrics of the Juku-ka were completed in the autumn of 1940 (Showa 15) and were performed by the Wagner Society at the celebration of Yukichi Fukuzawa's birthday on January 10 of the following year.
 Additionally, the lyrics were included in the February issue of the Mita-hyoron, accompanied by a brief explanation by Tomita titled "Regarding the Juku-ka."
-Based on this, I have researched the two historical anecdotes Tomita had in mind when writing the lyrics, and I would like to introduce them.
+Based on this, I have researched the two historical episodes Tomita had in mind when writing the lyrics, and I would like to introduce them here.

-"Behold Our Flag Ringing in the Wind" and the Dutch National Flag
+"Behold Our Flag Fluttering in the Wind" and the Dutch National Flag

 Behold